-Popov and Bertero [17] subjected some reinforced cantilever beams, repaired by resin injection, to a number of cycles of reversed loading designed to simulate earthquake load in a structure.
+Popov and Bertero [17] subjected some reinforced cantilever beams repaired by resin injection to a number of reversed loading cycles designed to simulate earthquake load to a structure.
 It was found that the repaired beams are capable of resisting numerous applications of cyclic loading.
 In the repaired beams, new cracks are usually formed at different locations.
 The repaired beams are seen to be somewhat less stiff than in the undamaged condition.

 In 1985, Mansur and Ong [18] tested six reinforced concrete beams, each with a large rectangular opening, and severely damaged during a test program.
-These beams were then repaired, loose concrete was removed and replaced with epoxy mortar then the cracks were filled by epoxy injection.
+These beams were then repaired, with loose concrete removed and replaced with epoxy mortar then the cracks were filled by epoxy injection.